cacilhas/kodumaro/docs/2022/04/tic-80.md

     -- script: moon
     export ^

-We’re gonna do some black magic hereafter… This code was taken from the [TIC-80’s wiki](https://github.com/nesbox/TIC-80/wiki/Sky-gradient), and create a beautiful blue background gradient:
+We’re gonna do some black magic hereafter… This code was taken from the [TIC-80’s wiki](https://github.com/nesbox/TIC-80/wiki/Sky-gradient), and creates a beautiful blue background gradient:

     fst_tick = true